ChrisCooper/training-machine-learning-mac-sources/README.md

 export CPPFLAGS="-I/opt/homebrew/opt/libomp/include"
 ```

+### Image libraries
+- These are used by `torchvision` and other image utilities like `Pillow`
+- Run `brew install jpeg libpng`

+### FFmpeg
+- Supports operations on video and audio files and streams
+- Run `brew install ffmpeg`

 # General tips

+### pyenv
+This is subjective and not Mac-specific, but [pyenv](https://github.com/pyenv/pyenv) can help a lot with managing/experimenting with different versions of python.
+E.g. if you are working in a directory with a project that requires Python 3.12, simply run `pyenv local 3.12` and you can immediately use that version for that project only.

 ### Increasing available VRAM
 You can increase the limit of memory that can be used for training/inference with the following: